Jon Stapley lists the best cameras for black and white photography. Here’s the kit you need for unforgettable, dramatic monochrome images.

 • Aging autofocus system

-At a glance:
+Specifications at a glance:

-• 15fps continuous shooting
+Continuous shooting15fps continuous shooting

-• ISO 80 – 25,600 (extended)
+ISO ISO 80 – 25,600 (extended)

-• 121 autofocus points
+Focus points121 autofocus points

 For an affordable route into monochrome photography, we’d definitely recommend the Olympus OM-D E-M10 Mark IV.
-It’s a Micro Four Thirds camera, meaning there are loads of lenses to choose from just as with the Lumix GX9 above.
+It’s a Micro Four Thirds camera, meaning there are loads of lenses to choose from, just as with the Lumix GX9 above.
 Despite its small size and relatively beginner-friendly price, the E-M10 Mark IV packs in plenty of features that see it punching above its weight, such as highly effective 5-axis stabilisation, Live Composite mode for long exposures, and more.

 Monochrome-wise, the E-M10 Mark IV offers in-camera Monochrome picture modes, with the option to add colour tints as though you were using a physical filter.
 For images with a bit more pop, you can also use Olympus’s digital Art Filter modes in monochrome.
 Give images a bit more punch with the Dramatic Tone Art Filter, or add a bit of grain for a film effect – it’s all there to play with.